assafshomer/digital_asset_verification/README.md

 	}
 }
 ```
-* After the asset is issued, grab the asset id (say it is `U3uPyQeyNRafPy7popDfhZui8Hsw98B5XMUpP`) and add it to the gist like so:
+* For each asset that you want to verify (e.g. asset ids `U3uPyQeyNRafPy7popDfhZui8Hsw98B5XMUpP` and `LKUYHRCMbqUNgfNCGFnXv1AvB5Pv8Lkk2EjoF`) add a line to the gist like so:
 ```
 ...
 Verifying issuance of colored coins asset with ID #U3uPyQeyNRafPy7popDfhZui8Hsw98B5XMUpP